CAS-IT/ILSTUViews/README.md

 ### Facebook

 If you need to work on the Facebook login/registration component, you'll need to create a dummy application under a Facebook account you have access to.
 Add the app ID and app secret values to your rcfile or configuration file.
 It's also quite useful to setup a host rule on your system for the domain associated with your dummy app.
-For instance, my dummy app's domain is dev.www.civildebatewall.com and I have a hosts file entry that looks like so:
+For instance, my dummy app's domain is dev.ilstuviews.illinoisstate.edu and I have a hosts file entry that looks like so:

     $ 127.0.0.1    dev.ilstuviews.illinoisstate.edu